• Skip to primary navigation

 paneer jalfrezi in bowl

-Interesting question!
-It's an explosion of distinctly Indian textures and flavors.
+What does paneer jalfrezi taste like?
+It's a coming together of savoury, spicy, slightly tangy flavours that are distinctly Indian.
 When soft paneer fingers meet onions, tomatoes, and crispy green peppers with a slight bite to them, when fresh spices deepen the flavors....that's when you get a dish like paneer jalfrezi.

 As you can see in the image below, I've cut the cheese and vegetables in long strips.
 Doesn't make a difference to the taste, of course, but it's the way restaurant style paneer jalfrezi is made, and it's visually pleasing!

-vegetables and cottage cheese on a cutting board
+Vegetables and cottage cheese on a cutting board.

 If you are in North America, paneer is available in most Indian grocery stores and nowadays even in big chain supermarkets like Walmart and Superstore.
-However, if you live in an area where paneer is difficult to get, here's a super simple recipe for making your own paneer With just two ingredients, milk and lemon juice (or vinegar), you can make homemade cottage cheese in a snap.
+However, if you live in an area where paneer is difficult to get, here's a super simple recipe for making your own paneer in the instant pot.
+With just two ingredients, milk and lemon juice (or vinegar), you can make homemade cottage cheese in a snap.

 Besides, homemade paneer is softer and tastes much better than store-bought paneer.
-However, if you are in a hurry and must use store-bought paneer, an easy hack to soften it and get rid of the extra fat is to immerse the whole block in hot water for about 15-20 minutes.
+However, if you are in a hurry and must use store-bought paneer, an easy hack to soften it and get rid of the extra fat is to immerse the whole block in hot water for about 15 minutes.
 It becomes soft and you can slice through it easily.

 cube of paneer on a fork